um-grex/grex-docs/content/english/connecting/ssh.md

 #### Windows 10, WSL subsystem
 ---

-There is a Linux Subsystem for Windows which allows you running a containerized instance of Linux (Ubuntu, for example) from under Windows 10.
+There is a Linux Subsystem for Windows which allows you to run a containerized instance of Linux (Ubuntu, for example) from under Windows 10.
 Refer to [MS documentation on enabling WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Then, you will have the same OpenSSH under Linux.

 It is actually possible to run X11 applications from WSL as well; you would need to get VCXSrv running, on the Windows side, and DISPLAY variable set on the WSL Linux side.